 - Facilitate collaboration between the ECF and the wider academic, business and political community;

-- Represent the ECF as high level “ambassadors”.
+- Represent the ECF as a high level “ambassadors”.

 The Advisory Council operates under the guidance of the ECF’s CEO.
 Its mandate and role is defined by the ECF’s Supervisory Board and is subject to its review.
 Its advice is non-binding (i.e., the Supervisory Board remains responsible for defining the ECF’s strategic direction).